 In Iowa, a hate crime is considered a “penalty enhancement,” which means a person convicted of one of the above enumerated crimes would receive a sentence one degree higher than it would be for the same crime without a bias or hate component.

-Hate or hate speech alone, while not in line with Iowa State University’s Principles of the Iowa State Community, is not considered a hate crime under the Iowa Code.
-Even though hate speech may not rise to the level of a crime under the Iowa Code, ISU Police is concerned about anybehavior that undermines the safety of the ISU community or the campus climate.
+Hate or hate speech alone, while not in line with Iowa State University’s Principles of Community, is not considered a hate crime under the Iowa Code.
+Even though hate speech may not rise to the level of a crime under the Iowa Code, ISU Police is concerned about any behavior that undermines the safety of the Iowa State community or the campus climate.
 Please contact ISU Police with any reports or concerns you may have.

-If you have been the target of a hate crime or have witnessed a crime you believe may be a hate crime:
+If you have been the target of a hate crime or have been a witness to one:

-- Consider filing a report or speaking with an officer to determine your options (ISU Police 515-294-4428)
+- Consider filing a report or speaking with an officer to determine your options (ISU Police non-emergency line 515-294-4428).

-- Know that you have the right to be safe from the violence and the threat of violence
+- Know that you have the right to be safe from violence and the threat of violence.

-- Contact the Office of Equal Opportunity to report a violation of the University's non-discrimination policies (http://www.eoc.iastate.edu/)
+You should also contact the Office of Equal Opportunity to report a violation of the University’s non-discrimination policies.

 Contact services on campus that can assist with support, counseling, and information: